(reading time: 54 minutes)

 “It’s all death,” he told the pelvis as he stared out from under the shade of his cover.
 “So why am I not death?
 Surely the world wouldn’t allocate this much space for me to be punished in isolation.
 My evils do not match this many akers.”

 He laid there for nearly a drop, only groaning aloud when he realized the emptiness of his stomach.
 The hunger of the Winchar Straits was still with him, only briefly stalled by the strange properties of the Fith.
-Even surrounded by blackening blood his stomach still cried out.
+Even surrounded by blackening blood his body still cried out.
 If it carried on he would perhaps find himself sipping at the scab’s edge and weeping for his drowned dignity.

 A welcome distraction came when he felt a slight tug under his knee.
 He sat up to see the brighted pelvis held under his leg, wiggling of its own accord.
 It seemed it had somewhere to be.
-The pirate released it and watched it drift upward.
-Rather than continuing up as it had in the churning waters of Qliomatrok’s attack, its path became horizontal.
+The pirate released it and watched it drift up.
+Rather than continuing as it had in the churning waters of Qliomatrok’s attack, its path became horizontal.
 Rob got to his feet and grabbed it loosely, giving it enough room to choose its own direction.

 “At least you know where you’re going,” he grumbled to it.
 It was the only direction he had in this, the foulest of Porce’s places, so he followed like a sleepy man dragged into the bushes by the midnight urges of his leashed haund.
 It pulled him up the red riverbank to where the blood flowed more freely.
-Along the way Rob noticed a few things mixed in with the bones: a gold wristband, a stone goblet, a hatchet, and medley of other odds-and-ends.
+Along the way Rob noticed a few things mixed in with the bones: a gold wristband, a stone goblet, a hatchet, and a medley of other odds-and-ends.

 Some of the items he spotted bore names.
 When he saw clothing pinned under bones he ripped it out for an examination.
 They were soiled as much as his, but he could tell quality through any amount of filth.
 There was fine stitching there and fine leather too.
 Graves.
 This muck that transported us here… it sucks bodies right out of their graves!
 Sucks them down finery and all.
 Cleans them of flesh and dumps them here.
 We’re at the bottom of a compost pile.
 The Pipes is no more than a stage in the cycle of decomposition.
 Here the flesh is gone, perhaps put back into the soil… but the blood and bones remain.
 Something even deeper must eat them.